A Female Physician and A Calling

-Story #7--A student,who will be an intern in 8 short ,wrote this as part of her personal statement when applying to residency.
+A student, wrote this as part of her statement when applying to residency.
 I share her words as part of my positive story blog highlighting some of the most amazing young people who sacrifice their 20's to prepare for independent practice as a physician.